subhajitnandi-github/Docbook/README.md

 ## Miscellaneous

 As I already told [above](user-content-api) about the mistake of pushing the private AWS keys on Github, it was very difficult to clean this mess because even if I removed the keys and push a new commit, the old commits would still be showing the keys due to git's tracking history.
 A program called [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) (basically a .jar file) really helped me in this case.
 You can read the instructions on its website.
-I am just mentioning it here so that if anybody gets stuck in a similar situation like this, he/she can easily refer to this.
+I am just mentioning it here so that if anybody gets stuck in a similar situation like this, he/she can easily refer to it.